Underground Damage Prevention Overview

 - Training conducted at Commission offices to address with civil penalties and specific contractor violations.

-The Safety Division was recognized by PHMSA in its most recent 2014 assessment as one of twenty states to achieve a perfect score for its Underground Utility Damage Prevention Program for nine basic elements, including enhanced communication between operators and excavators, partnership in public and employee education and training, and fair and consistent enforcement of the law.
+The Safety Division was recognized by PHMSA in its recent 2014 assessment as one of twenty states to achieve a perfect score for its Underground Utility Damage Prevention Program for nine basic elements, including enhanced communication between operators and excavators, partnership in public and employee education and training, and fair and consistent enforcement of the law.

 Enforcement of the Underground Utility Damage Prevention Program remains a high priority for the Safety Division.
 Civil penalties totaling more than $80,000 were received over the latest two year period, all of which were applied to the State’s General Fund.
 Educational training for contractors is also conducted by staff in lieu of civil penalties, totaling an equivalent value of $20,000.
 Since 2004, over $700,000 has been collected in civil penalties.